Skilled Bathroom Drywall Repair in Richmond, BC, With Ironwood Drywall Richmond

 - Soft spots near fixtures

-Wall repairs often involve removing tile and fixtures to access damaged areas.
-This comprehensive approach ensures complete moisture removal.
+Wall repairs often involve removing the tiles to access damaged areas.
+This approach ensures complete moisture removal.

 - Fixture and tile removal